MY-Climate-Observatory/myco-data/README.md

 This folder contains economy, industry and finance data related to sustainability.

+**CLIMATExGovernment**

+This folder contains policies and government official data related to sustainability.

 **CLIMATExSociety**

-This folder contains policies and societal interactions data related to sustainability.
+This folder contains societal interactions and community engagement data related to sustainability.

 ## Contributing Guide